code-iai/pico_flexx_driver/README.md

   Exposure time.
 Only for manual exposure.
 - `max_noise`:
   Maximum allowed noise.
 Data with higher noise will be filtered out.
+- `range_factor`:
+  Range of the 16-Bit mono image which should be mapped to the 0-255 range of the 8-Bit mono image.
+The resulting range is `range_factor` times the standard deviation arround mean.
 - `compression`:
   `PNG` or `TIFF`.
 - `jpeg_quality`: